 There is a science to learning science (and math) at high levels.
 Columbia teaches math and science at the highest of levels, and the learning curve—for mastering the content and the necessary learning strategies—can be steep.
 The ARC team has spent a lot of time studying the science of doing science, and we are excited to teach you what we have learned.
 Work with us to learn how to prepare for lectures, how to approach problem sets, the advantages of working in groups, and other secrets to success.

-Not everyone was enrolled in a high school math class last year—and that’s okay.
-To help students review, refresh, and even learn for the first time the foundational math that will be expected in the Columbia classroom, the ARC team offers this online summer series.
-Beginning with basic algebra and moving through pre-calculus, we will work cumulatively and iteratively through the material to help prepare you for your first math and science classes at GS.
+Not everyone was enrolled in a high school math class last year – and that's okay.
+To help students review, refresh, and even learn for the first time the foundational math that will be expected in the Columbia classroom, the ARC team offers this online summer option combining a curated self-paced curriculum with one-on-one support from math tutors.